Picking The Right Genre Pt. 1

 The difference between:

-and Sam, in his regulated outfit of grey and green, walked softly up the silver metallic stairs and into the section 5 Concord building.
+Sam walked into the building and Sam, in his regulated outfit of grey and green, walked softly up the silver metallic stairs and into the section 5 Concord building.

 See, looks easy but you have to know what the world is made of before you can write about it.